 Consider your schools’ average scores

 If you want more information about any college’s accepted applicants average stats (GPA, SAT, etc.), you can also look up “*insert college name* student profile” and try to find the one for the most recent class.
-This is an example of a student profile from Boston University, one of many schools that have gone test optional for their fall 2022 and spring 2023 applicants.
+This is an example of a class of 2026 student body admissions profile from Boston University, one of many schools that have gone test optional.

 Does your SAT/ACT score complement your GPA?

-On that note, another factor to consider is how your standardized test scores compare to your other “stats,” such as GPA.
+Another factor to consider is how your standardized test scores compare to your other “stats,” such as GPA.
 What constitutes a “high” GPA and SAT or ACT score is highly subjective.
 Therefore, it is a good idea to look at the most recent class profile of the schools you’re applying to.
-See how your GPA and standardized test scores are in comparison to the class averages.
 If your GPA and SAT or ACT score are both relatively high in comparison to the class average, then definitely submit those scores!
 Or, if you find that your GPA is somewhat low, but your standardized test scores are somewhat high, then sending them in could definitely be a boost to your application.

 On the other hand, if you find that you have a relatively high GPA but low SAT or ACT score, sending such scores in could potentially lower your chances of admission.
-However, the impact it has on your application definitely depends on how “low” your SAT or ACT score compares to your GPA.
 If your standardized test score is within the middle 50% range or anywhere above a school’s 25th percentile, you will likely be fine as you have a high GPA.
 After all, while a GPA represents all the hard work you’ve completed over four years, a standardized test score reflects a few hours within your day.
 Thus, your GPA definitely does carry more weight than your SAT (for most schools, at least).